Prepare your content

 Article tags

-All tags starting with article: are collected.
+The scraper collects all tags starting with article:.
 Common tags include:

 article:published_time– Publication date (must be ISO 8601 format with a timezone)article:category– Content categoryarticle:tag– Content tags (you can have multiple)